Hunting Trip: Plot

 Meanwhile, the others arrive at the cabin for the hunting trip.
-Leslie (Amy Poehler) proves to be an excellent hunter and bags the first quail.
+Leslie proves to be an excellent hunter and bags the first quail.
 Growing increasingly threatened, Ron agrees to a challenge that Leslie cannot shoot more birds than he can, and they split up.
 After a few hours of hunting, Ron screams and the others rush to his side and find he has been shot in the head, with the gun also shooting out the window of Donna's Mercedes.
 Ann takes Ron back to the cabin, where he is absolutely furious even though the injury is not serious.
 Ron asks whether Leslie shot him, but she insists she did not.
 Ron takes several pain pills and washes it down with scotch, which forces Ann and Leslie to hold his mouth open and induce vomiting, despite fierce opposition from Ron himself.

 The others discuss who shot Ron, and Tom creates a minor panic when he suggests perhaps an outsider is hunting them.
 Ann takes Leslie aside and says she knows who shot Ron, and a few minutes later Leslie admits to the group that she was the shooter, even though Ann knows this is not the case.
-A park ranger (Jay Johnston) arrives and interrogates Leslie, implying that the accident is the result of her femininity.
+A park ranger arrives and interrogates Leslie, implying that the accident is the result of her femininity.
 Leslie knows that she is a good hunter, but goes along with the ranger's sexist implications in order to appease him.
 Later, a bandaged Ron repeatedly berates Leslie, prompting Ann to insist Tom come forward.
 Tom admits he shot Ron, and that Leslie covered for him because he did not have his hunting license, which could have resulted in a $25,000 fine and possible prison time.
 Ron is impressed with Leslie, whom he calls a "stand-up guy".
 The episode ends with a get well party for Ron, where Ann is unimpressed with Andy's hickey, and the whole party is horrified by Ron's head wound.